cw: violence, blades, persecution, body control, body horror

 His body slumps over, the shadow gathering under his black boots and armour before he falls.
 He hits the earth with a noise that her Tactica tunes out.
 All the sounds she’s heard, since exploding out of the Outer Cradle’s hallway, have been too primal to matter.
 Too default to tortured, bleeding life.

-The primal things she’s heard are the high pitch scream of the fragmenting cloak.
+The primal things she’s heard are the high pitch scream of the fragmenting cloak-veil.
 She’s heard nothing from the Recyclers, not a scream, because she hasn’t given them pain.

 She’s turning them off, and something will turn them on again, later, groaning and cursing, a Tactica she doesn’t answer to, and that doesn’t answer to her.